 The Marchman Act

 In the state of Florida, the Hal.
-S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a way of emergency help for people who are deemed unable to function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
-The act provides the chance for the person to receive an immediate substance abuse evaluation and treatment if necessary.
-This act in no way centers around throwing the individual away in a psych ward, but was created to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a stable and healthy recovery through court-ordered motivation.
-For many families across Florida, when every other has proved to be unsuccessful, this is typically the first stop on the long road to recovery for their loved one.
+S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal method of emergency help for individuals who are deemed unable to rationally function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
+The act provides the opportunity for the individual to receive an immediate substance abuse evaluation and treatment if necessary.
+This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a healthy recovery through court-ordered motivation.
+For many families across Florida, when all other has proved to be unsuccessful, a Marchman Act is typically the first stop on the long road to recovery for their loved one.